Admin-7/Mr-Robot-techniques/Glossary.md

 ## False set

-In lock picking, a false set is one several possible positions in which a pin is blocking the plug of a lock from rotating.
-See [overset](#overset), [underset](#underset).
+In lock picking, a false set is one several possible positions in which a pin is blocking the plug of a lock from rotating; for instance, a pin that is [overset](#overset) (pushed too far) or one that is [underset](#underset) (not pushed far enough) is set to be "false set."

 Further information: